cashjohnson/CSCI-3308-Womack-Sum2017/project/project_milestone_3.md

 – Scripts to populate your database with data
 – Database Design Diagram
    - Visually depicts the structures within your database and their relationships to each other
-   - PreferablyanEntityRelationshipDiagram • Submission:
+   - PreferablyanEntityRelationshipDiagram

+Submission:
 – A pdf file/document posted on github
 - A few sentences describing your project’s database
-   - Adatabasedesigndiagram
+- A database design diagram
 - Links to SQL scripts to create and populate your database